-Now a new air taxi under construction by the Israeli startup Urban Aeronautics hopes to keep its premises and promises with CityHawk, its new VTOL machine.
+Now a new air taxi under construction by the Israeli startup Urban Aeronautics hopes to deliver on its promises with CityHawk, its new VTOL machine.
 (Vertical Takeoff and landing, vertical takeoff and landing).
-CityHawk is an aircraft vehicle that combines technology with futuristic dreams similar to "Back to the future" or "Minority Report".
+CityHawk is a vehicle-aircraft that combines technology with futuristic dreams similar to "Back to the Future" or "Minority Report".

 This innovative hydrogen fuel cell powered flying taxi offers full vertical take-off and landing features that use huge ducted fan motors to provide lift and propulsion.

 Urban Aeronautics is collaborating with HyPoint to develop a long-range, emission-free version.
 The design will be inspired by a model, the Cormorant / AirMule developed with HyPoint.
 There he is:

 CityHawk, when do you start?

 The first manned flights will take place in 2021-22.
 For its early stages of testing, CityHawk will be carried high above by a huge pair of fans in the front and rear, powered by 1.000 horsepower turboshaft engines.

 The shape of the flying machine is one of a kind.
 No wings, rotating arms or external propellers.
 The footprint is small, almost like an SUV.

 Urban Aeronautics called the six-seat design a "fancraft," pointing to the CityHawk's huge twin fans located at the front and rear of the streamlined machine.
 The tilting vanes installed on the inlet and outlet sides can be moved to produce horizontal movements.